Deekshitha-Pasagada/DDoS-Detection-using-ML/README.md

 - Validated input consistency and ensured fair comparison across models.
 - Used structured result summaries to support model selection decisions.

-# A Novel Method to Detect the DDoS Attack in Network using Machine Learning
-In this project, **Machine Learning algorithms** are used to detect and categorize Distributed Denial of Service (DDoS) threats in IoT network environments.
-By flooding network resources with malicious traffic, DDoS assaults block services from being accessed by authorized users.
-Using machine learning models, our method reliably and securely detects a wide range of attack types.

 # Features
 Detection and classification of different DDoS attacks.
 - Implementation of multiple ML models: